IshmamDC217/Triforce-OpenGL/README.md

 3D Triforce Emblem inspired from Legend of Zelda.
 The entire project was done in classic OpenGL using C++ in QT creator.

+The object itself consists of lighting and shaders.
+I have attached QSliders for users to play around with the lighting and angles of the object.